 All travelers in Switzerland must observe these coronavirus safety measures:

-The restriction level for your return train to Rome, Italy from Geneva is: Partially open.
+The restriction level for your return train to Rome, Italy from Geneva is: Unrestricted.

 Conditions of reentry:

 The government of Italy has imposed these measures to reduce the spread of COVID-19:

 Last checked on 11/17/22.
 Remember to check the latest COVID-19 travel safety regulations for your train to Rome from Geneva closer to your date of departure here here.